bomrena/RaspberryPI_CO2_Monitor/README.md

 [RGB_TST](/test_RGB.py)
 ## ACTIVE BUZZER
 The sound of the active buzzer can be controlled over the duty-cycle of the connected pin.
-It is connected on PIN 8 on the Raspberrypi.
+It is connected to PIN 8 on the Raspberrypi.

 [BUZ_TST](/test_buzzer.py)